jbannick/rust_dds_tms_01/README.md

 # rust_dds_tms_01
-This app is a prototype Tactical Microgrid System implementation written in Rust.
+This app is a prototype Tactical Microgrid Standard implementation written in Rust.

 It publishes TMS Heartbeats from a TMS-enabled Device, such as a Generator (genset)
 and receives those messages at a TMS-enabled Dashboard.